 Opening Administrative Tools brings up a list that provides access to each of them.
 The list varies from one version of Windows to another.
-I have made links of the tools in the list that are of the most use that go to the information on them provided by Microsoft’s Technet.
+You can look up information on each of them on the web.

 Defragment and Optimize Drives